Stratio/sparta/doc/src/site/sphinx/outputs.rst

 The output of Cassandra use the generic implementation with DataFrames, this implementation transform each UpdateMetricOperation to Row type of Spark and identify each row with his schema.

-For more information for this output you can visit the :doc:`cassandra`

 +-----------------------+----------------------------------------------------------+----------+-----------------------+